-Since gray is racing into the design world to replace brown, I have been hearing all kinds of reactions about how cold it is, with people saying ‘I would never decorate with gray’.
+Since gray is the new brown, I have been hearing all kinds of reactions about how cold it is, with people (including designers) declaring: ‘I would NEVER decorate with gray’.

 The other day I picked up an old House & Garden Magazine and flipped it open to this interior by Steven Gambrel his interiors will explain what I’m saying the best (all images in this post from his website):